droglenc/NCMTH107/modules/CE/RFilter_CExmpl.md

 ----

 ## Filtering Data Frames

+ For each question below indicate the number of individuals in the resultant data.frame. **Make sure to show the structure of the resultant data.frame in your R Code and Results section**.

 1. Isolate just the deciduous stand types.
 1. Isolate the stands with a litter depth less than 2 cm.